monsoonmaelstrom/book2/book2.md

 Once I’ve finished eating and have dressed, Liam opens the door again.
 Davy comes in.

-“Davy’s going to hang out here with you while I go get cleaned up,” Liam says.
+“Davy’s going to hang out here with you while I go get cleaned up,” Liam states.

 I roll my eyes.
 “I’m fine.”

 “I know, but Davy wants to talk to you.”

 “Whatever,” I huff.
-“You should keep the beard,” I tell Liam as he walks out the door.
+“You should keep the beard,” I tell Liam, as he walks out the door.

 “Thanks for the bath.
 And the clothes,” I say to Davy once the door has latched shut.